LSX-UniWue/non-items-recbole/README.md

 #### Commands to recreate the datasets used in the paper
 This might take some time - especially Coveo-Pageview.
-1. `python data_preparation/main.py --dataset ml-20m --random` - SynData, GroupedSynData and Randomized SynData
+1. `python data_preparation/main.py --dataset ml-20m --random True` - SynData, GroupedSynData and Randomized SynData
 2. `python data_preparation/main.py --dataset coveo-search --dataset_path .datasets/coveo/` - Coveo Search Dataset, provide your path to the raw data
 3. `python data_preparation/main.py --dataset coveo-pageview --dataset_path .datasets/coveo/` - Coveo Pageview Dataset, provide your path to the raw data

 Note: The datasets are saved in the `final` folder in the dataset_path.

-## 3. Experiments

-To run the experiments, follow the steps below to set everything up:

-### 1. wandb
-We rely on wandb for logging and tracking experiments and suggest using it.
-You can create an account at [wandb.ai](https://wandb.ai/).
-Also see the [RecBole](https://recbole.io/docs/user_guide/usage/use_weights_and_biases.html) documentation.
-To login, type `export WANDB_API_KEY=<your_api_key>` and `wandb login` in your terminal.

-### 2. Model Configurations
+### 3. Model Configurations
 Generate and adjust the model configurations to your needs with the [generate_configs.py](configs/paper/create_configs.py) script.
-Usage (with default arguments for a local, non-gpu run):
+Usage (with default arguments set for a local, non-gpu run):

 `python configs/paper/create_configs.py`